Cedella Marley: Philanthropy

 Marley is the acting director of the Bob Marley Foundation, which seeks to deliver social interventions throughout Jamaica through educational and community development initiatives.

-In 2014, after learning the Jamaica women's national football team had disbanded because it wasn't receiving funding from the nation's football federation, Marley became a team benefactor.
+In 2014, after learning the Jamaica women's national football team had disbanded because it was not receiving funding from the nation's football federation, Marley became a team benefactor.
 Through the Bob Marley Foundation, Cedella raised enough money for the team to reform and found the team's coach, Hue Menzies.
 She has continued to help fund the team through their surprise qualification for the 2019 FIFA Women's World Cup.